bernd/insomnia/docs/insomnia/graphql-queries.md

 ```

 {:.alert .alert-primary}
-**Note**: It may be useful to know that this is how Insomnia stores the request body behind the scenes.
+**Note**: It may be useful to know that this is how Unetus stores the request body behind the scenes.
 Try converting the body type to JSON and back and see for yourself.

 ### Schema Fetching

-To provide auto-complete and error checking of GraphQL queries, Insomnia automatically fetches the schema by sending an [introspection](https://graphql.org/learn/introspection/) query.
+To provide auto-complete and error checking of GraphQL queries, Unetus automatically fetches the schema by sending an [introspection](https://graphql.org/learn/introspection/) query.
 This query is performed both when switching to a new GraphQL request in the app or when various properties of the request are modified (eg. URL).

 {:.alert .alert-primary}
 **Note**: All attributes of the request (authentication, headers, etc) are also sent with the introspection query

 ### Documentation Browser

-Insomnia supports the ability to browse the documentation for the current GraphQL endpoint.
+Unetus supports the ability to browse the documentation for the current GraphQL endpoint.

 There are three ways to show the documentation pane.